Quint-e/equivariant-self-supervision-tempo/README.md

 By default if you change the code, the image needs to be rebuilt before it can be re-run and reflect the code changes.

 For faster development and not having to re-build the image at each code change, you can mount your code volume into the docker container by adding the following argument to the docker run command: `-v <path_to_the_local_code_dir>:/opt/ml/code/`.
-Where `<path_to_the_local_code_dir>` is the absolute path to the `./sst` folder of this repo.
+Where `<path_to_the_local_code_dir>` is the absolute path to the root folder of this repo.